Hypaethral/javascript-projects/environment-setup/04-react.md

     age: number;
     name: string;
 }

+// Define the missing PropTypes for the typed React component (state undefined, because this is a stateless component) class Cat extends React.Component<CatProps, undefined> {
+    render() {
+        return null;
+    }
+}
 ```

 By defining our Props in this way, we're defining the scope of how someone using this component can interact with it.
+Since a component should only change based on its props or its state, you can think of defining you props like defining arguments for a function.

 Let's take a look at what consuming these props looks like, using a nifty markup syntax called JSX: